Policies for rockandwater.net mailing lists

 In some companies, opening a Word or Excel document received from an external source is a termination offense, due to the risk that it imposes on the network environment.

 3. Because of #2, an increasing number of network administrators are either filtering out attachments in proprietary formats or completely blocking/discarding messages which contain them.
-Many members of rockandwater.net's mailing lists receive their mail at sites which do this, and each time messages with attachments are sent out, a large number of rejection messages are received at rockandwater.net. indicate that such blocking/discarding is in place at their sites.
+Many members of rockandwater.net's mailing lists receive their mail at sites which do this, and each time messages with attachments are sent out, a substantial number of rejection messages are received at rockandwater.net. indicate that such blocking/discarding is in place at their sites.

-4. Proprietary document formats bloat the size of the information they contain from 300% to 1000%, depending on the information and the format.
+4. Proprietary document formats bloat the size of the information they contain from 100% to 3000%, depending on the information and the format.
 This imposes an additional load on every mail system involved in transmitting the message, while serving no useful purpose.

 5. Proprietary document formats, while somewhat useful in homegenous network environments, are not very useful in the Internet environment, because of 1-4.
 Far more effective communication can be achieved by using Internet standard formats, which are nearly always readable by all users, on all computing platforms, anywhere in the world, and which pose far less risk to recipients.
-In order of preference, those are:
+In order of preference, those are: (1) ASCII text, (2) HTML, and (3) PDF.

 It's almost always the case that ASCII text is sufficient.
 Occasionally, HTML is useful in order to show a document with some degree of formatting.
 (Although the bodies of mail messages should not be written in HTML.)
 On those rare occasions, when the actual appearance of a document is critical, PDF is probably the current best choice.
 Note that PDF readers exist for dozens of computing environments, and that they're free of charge.